Employment Lawyers in Montreal and the West Island

 Under article 2091 of the Civil Code of Quebec, notice of termination must be reasonable.
 A reasonable notice, will depend on the duration of your employment, your age and title, among other factors.
 The Courts, in their application of article 2091 of the Civil Code, are generous when defining what duration of notice an employer must give an employee upon termination.

 If you find yourself in one of these situations, consult with an employment lawyer because your complaint must be filed within specific time limitations.
-Daniel Cooper has extensive experience with employment law in Montreal, the West Island and Pointe-Claire.
-He will defend your rights and work diligently to reach effective and efficient results.
+Our lawyers have extensive experience with employment law in Montreal, the West Island and Pointe-Claire.
+They will defend your rights and work diligently to reach effective and efficient results.

 ADVICE BEFORE TERMINATION